-Summer born children and requests for admission outside of a child's year group.
+Summer born children and requests for admission outside of a child's expected year group (which is based on a child's date of birth).

 Children are educated in school with others in the same year group.
 A year group is based on a child's date of birth, not their ability or the amount of schooling they have already received.